Students, get your steps in this Walktober.

 - Drawing for any student who reached 12,000 steps four times during the month: 1,000 PIPs

-Students can also participate in group fitness classes in-person or remotely, or sign up to get moving with a Fitness Buddy for free.
+Students can also earn steps by participating in group fitness classes in-person or remotely, or sign up to get moving with a Fitness Buddy for free.

 For those itching to get their steps in outside, the following SOLE trips are offered this October.
 Register online.